esramos-design/Scanning-Tool/README.md

 6. **Fine-tune the threshold** – If matching is inconsistent, tweak the detection threshold (default `0.82`).
 Lower values make matching easier but risk false positives;
    higher values require a closer match.
+7. **Control the refresh rate** – The **Alignment interval (ms)** control adjusts how frequently the app re-detects the anchor and nudges the capture region.
+Lower values (e.g. 200–300 ms) hug the HUD more tightly, while higher values reduce GPU/CPU usage.

 Tips: